God beyond God

 Absolute faith, or the state of being grasped by the God beyond God, is not a state which appears beside other states of the mind.
 It never is something separated and definite, an event which could be isolated and described.
 It is always a movement in, with, and under other states of mind.
 It is the situation on the boundary of man’s possibilities.
 It is the boundary.
 Therefore it is both the courage of despair and the courage in and above every courage.
 It is not a place where one can live, it is without the safety of words and concepts, it is without a name, a church, a cult, a theology.
 But it is moving in the depth of all of them.
 It is the power of being, in which they participate and of which they are fragmentary expressions.
 (1)

-This passage is very rich for me, and points to a way through the impasse of Burnout Christianity (or whatever form of Christianity is constraining our contact with the Divine).
-Above all, it offers us a way forward that doesn't involve constructing and submitting to a new, better system - “true Christianity, rediscovered”!
-How many Christian reformations and awakenings have attempted and promised just that, only to become...
+This passage is very rich, and points me to another way through the impasse of ‘Burnout Christianity’ (in addition to the above comments about energy, discernment, and synergism).
+It offers us a way forward that doesn’t involve constructing and submitting ourselves (conforming) to a new, better system - “true Christianity, rediscovered”!
+How many reformations, awakenings, and theological renewals have attempted and promised just that, only to become...

 But a church which raises itself in its message and its devotion to the God above the God of theism without losing its concrete symbols can mediate a courage which takes doubt and meaninglessness into itself.
 It is the Church under the Cross which alone can do this, the Church which preaches the Crucified who cried to God who remained his God after the God of confidence had left him in the darkness of doubt and meaninglessness.
 To be part in such a church is to receive a courage to be in which one cannot lose one’s self and in which one receives one’s world.
-(2)
+(7)

 4.

 My head is dripping water, and now I smell the church.
 Ah, it is a church - made of wood and stone and vaulted space.
 It is a church, not a modern lounge or theatre.
-It is dark and old.
-There is fire inside.
-There are elements.

 I go home, go to bed, fall asleep, and dream: there is a spirit inside me, moving forward, and a spirit beyond me, approaching.
-I feel excited at the promise of their meeting.

 References and credits